afan2g/react-native-turbo-scrypt/README.md

 # react-native-turbo-scrypt

-This is a React Native module that calls native libraries (Android (BouncyCastle)) for much faster peroformance.
+This is a React Native module that calls native libraries (Android (BouncyCastle)) for much faster performance.

 ## Benchmarks